Skip to main content

 The Design Process (For This Assignment)

-This assignment will take some time to complete.
+This assignment is broken into steps and will take some time to complete.
 Be sure to start early and identify obstacles as quickly as possible.

 Initial Meetup